 A MOTIVATIONAL, INSPIRATIONAL TEEN BOOK EVERY PARENT, YOUTH WORKER AND TEACHER SHOULD READ

-Australia, 2017.
-Teacher, sports coach, former school principal and author Robin Cox’s latest publication by Essential Resources, Letter 2 a Teen – Becoming the Best I can be, is the culmination of 13 years research and 30 years practical experience coaching, tutoring and mentoring over 1,000 teenagers.
+Teacher, sports coach, youth mentor program developer and trainer, former school principal and author Robin Cox’s latest publication by Essential Resources, Letter 2 a Teen – Becoming the Best I can be, is the culmination of thirteen years research and almost forty years practical experience coaching, tutoring and mentoring over 1,000 teenagers.

 Since 1999 Robin has been involved in developing youth mentoring programs in New Zealand and Australia and over 1000 volunteer adult mentors have attended his Youth Empowerment Seminars mentor training program, accredited by TAFE New South Wales in 2007.

 As Robin is so passionate about encouraging teenagers to reach their undoubted potential, he self-published this book, “so I can almost give it away,” he says.
 “While I was researching youth issues, draft copies of Letter 2 a Teen were being critiqued by present and former school principals, teachers, social and youth workers, psychologists, parents and teenagers as I sought to craft this user-friendly, practical guide to encourage teenagers to reach their potential.
 Their comments and contributions were significant.”